Sanjay Kumar (business executive): Resignation

-Prison
+Sentencing

 At the hearing in federal court in Brooklyn, Judge Leo Glasser sentenced Kumar, 44 years old, to 144 months in prison, to be followed by three years supervised release.
 The judge deferred payment of the fine until after restitution is determined at a hearing scheduled for February 2, 2007.
 Kumar was scheduled to report to prison on February 27, but that was delayed by two months due to delays in the restitution hearing.
 The start of the prison sentence was then delayed again, to November.
-However, in early June U.S. District Judge I. Leo Glasser ordered Kumar to surrender by August 14, 2007, to the federal correctional center in Fairton, New Jersey, to begin serving his 12-year sentence, and on that date he did so.
-Upon starting to serve his prison sentence, Kumar alleged that Charles Wang, cofounder of Computer Associates, "personally directed" improper accounting there going back to 1987.
-Kumar said that board members Lewis Ranieri and Alfonse D’Amato, the former New York Republican senator, “had knowledge of” the accounting misdeeds for which he went to prison — going back “at least” to 2003.
+However, in early June U.S. District Judge I. Leo Glasser ordered Kumar to surrender by August 14, 2007, to the federal correctional center in Fairton, New Jersey, to begin his 12-year sentence, and on that date he did so.
+Upon starting his prison sentence, Kumar alleged that Charles Wang, cofounder of Computer Associates, "personally directed" improper accounting there going back to 1987.
+Kumar said that board members Lewis Ranieri and Alfonse D'Amato, the former New York Republican senator, "had knowledge of" the accounting misdeeds for which he went to prison — going back "at least" to 2003.

 "I stand before your honor today to take full responsibility for my actions," Kumar said prior to sentencing.
-"I know that I was wrong and there’s no excuse for my conduct."
+"I know that I was wrong and there's no excuse for my conduct."

 Kumar was released from federal prison on January 25, 2017.